headlamp-k8s/headlamp/docs/installation/desktop/mac-installation.md

 For Mac OS we provide a _.dmg_ file, so you need to download it from the [releases page](https://github.com/headlamp-k8s/headlamp/releases) and then follow the below steps :

-1. Double click the downloaded file to make its content available (name will show up in the Finder sidebar), usually a window opens showing the content as well
+1. Double click the downloaded file to make its content available (the name will show up in the Finder sidebar).
+Usually, a window opens showing the content as well.
-2. Drag the application from the _DMG_ window into /Applications to install wait for the copy process to finish.
+2. Drag the application from the _DMG_ window into /Applications to install, and wait for the copy process to finish.

 Once the installation process is completed you can find Headlamp as a desktop app in Applications directory.